Financial Aid

 What to know before you take out student loans for college.

-It’s true what they say: too much of a good thing can be bad.
-No where is this truer than with student loans.
+It's true what they say: too much of a good thing can be bad.
+Nowhere is this truer than with student loans.
 Education loans enable students to bridge the gap between the cost of college and what they can afford to pay after scholarships and financial aid have been applied.
-In this, they are necessary to helping students achieve their goals and can be viewed as a good thing.
+In this, they are necessary to help students achieve their goals and can be considered good.

 There are two types of student loans: federal and private.
-Federal loans are oftentimes included in a financial aid package.
+Federal loans are often included in a financial aid package.
 They come with the lowest interest rates.
-There are student loans specifically for students that show exceptional financial need, and then there are federal student loans for anyone.
+There are student loans specifically for students who show exceptional financial need, and then there are federal student loans for anyone.

 Private student loans are also an option.
 Though they have higher interest rates, the amount that you can borrow each year to pay for college is not capped like federal loans.